verrazzano/docs/content/en/docs/guides/export/ingress-trait.md

 Verrazzano will generate the following Kubernetes resources for an [IngressTrait]({{< relref "/docs/applications/oam/traits/ingress/ingress.md" >}}):
 * networking.istio.io/v1beta1/VirtualService - implements the `rules` portion of the IngressTrait
 * networking.istio.io/v1beta1/Gateway - defines the ingress for traffic management for the application running within the Istio mesh
+* security.istio.io/v1/AuthorizationPolicy - authorization policy to secure access to the application
 * v1/Secret for the Gateway - credential for server TLS settings

 For example, the IngressTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.